 Note: The water cures may not work for everyone.
 Effectiveness depends on a number of factors.
 It will most likely work if the pain is the result of or related to a fluid and electrolyte imbalance.
 When it does not, there are additional treatments that may be beneficial and help the body to eliminate the underlying cause of pain.
 Additionally, water cures may help these other treatments work even better.

-So, what can water and salt do for you?
-Here is the list of what it may help.
+What can water and salt do for you?
+Here what it may help.

 As the above become links, click on each to find out specifics of how it works.

 Pain can speak volumes.
 It can tell what is going on inside your body.
 Pain is actually good.
 It tells us something is wrong so we can fix it.
 Fix the problem and you eliminate the pain.
 Medicine seeks to eliminate the pain, not the problem.

 Treating pain is easy when you understand how and why people say water cures pain.
 With any pain management, effectively treatment starts with the cause.
 Eliminating pain requires finding the underlying reason for the pain.
 This understanding will also help you help others who may be dealing with this undesirable feeling.